yuyongcan/STAMP/README.md

             |-- Tiny-ImageNet-C

-**For OOD datasets**, you can generating the corrupted datasets according to the instructions in the [official repository](https://github.com/yuyongcan/generating_outlier) or [robustbench](https://github.com/hendrycks/robustness).
+**For OOD datasets**, you can generate the corrupted datasets according to the instructions in this [repository](https://github.com/yuyongcan/generating_outlier) or [robustbench](https://github.com/hendrycks/robustness).

 - **Models**

-  - You can train the source model by script in ./pretrain directory.
+  - You can train the source model by script in the ./pretrain directory.

   - You can also download our checkpoint from [here](https://drive.google.com/drive/folders/1QQUqG4Kqw9TC-1FBX7mOak7iU488_G0w?usp=drive_link).